|View of cathedral ruin from St Salvator's tower|

 In addition to the events commemorated along the route, St Andrews also experienced a raid by the German air force during the Second World War in 1942.
 It was this destructive conflict which gave rise to the idea of binding together the peoples of Europe in order to make another such war unthinkable.
 This concept has developed into the European Union of today.

 The purpose of the European Movement, also founded in the aftermath of the Second World War, is to further promote closer understanding and greater unity amongst the nations of Europe.
-Today, the European Movement in Scotland (EMiS) acts as a non-party-political association pursuing that objective and seeking to develop closer ties with the European Union.
+Today, the European Movement in Scotland (EMiS) acts as a non-party-political association pursuing that objective and seeking to develop closer ties with the European Union and other parts of the continent.

 The complete circular walk is approximately 2.5 miles or 4 kilometres long, mostly over level ground apart from an inclined footpath down towards the harbour and, later along the walk, a short flight of steps which can be avoided by taking a more circuitous route.